We are Experienced Garbage Truck Accident Attorneys

 Frequently Asked Questions (FAQs) About Garbage Truck Accidents

 Q: If I am hit by a garbage truck, can I sue?

 A: If you have been injured by a garbage truck while driving your car, riding your bike, or while walking, you may be able to sue for your medical costs, lost wages, and pain and suffering.
 The laws will be different depending on whether the truck was owned and operated by a government body or a private company.
-In Pennsylvania, the law limits the circumstances under which you may sue a government entity such as a municipality.
-However, this does not mean you are out of options.
 A garbage truck lawyer will review your case and pursue all possible avenues to justice on your behalf.